lorenzo-arcioni/HPC-T-Annotator/README.md

     Path to the binary file (Diamond or BLAST).
 - `-T <function>`
     blastp and blastx are available.

-#### Recomended options
 - `-p <number of processes>`
     Number of processes to split the computation into.
 - `-t <threads>`
     The number of threads that each process can use.

 #### BLAST/Diamond further options
-It is of course possible to give further options to the BLAST and Diamond software, this is done via prepared files located in the **Bases** directory.
+It is of course possible to give further options to the BLAST and Diamond software.
+This is done via prepared files located in the **Bases** directory.
-Simply add the options in the respective file, depending on which tool you are using BLAST or Diamond.
+Simply add one-line options in the respective file, depending on which tool you are using BLAST or Diamond.

 - `blast_additional_options.txt`
 - `diamond_additional_options.txt`